canvasxyz/teekit/README.md

 ## Background

 Trusted execution environments make it possible to build private, verifiable web services, but web pages in a browser cannot verify that they're connected to a TEE.
-This is beacuse browsers don't expose X.509 certificate information required to prove a connection terminates inside the secure environment.
-As a result, proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them, and anyone hosting a TEE app can use a TLS proxy to undetectably extract session data and/or impersonate users.
+Browsers don't expose X.509 certificate information that proves a connection terminates inside the secure environment, so proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them.
+Anyone hosting a TEE app can use a TLS proxy to extract session data and/or impersonate users.

 To work around this, some TEE application hosts implement their own proxy in front of the TEE, but this reintroduces trust assumptions